 Just as important to the proper functioning of the military chain of command is the duty that commanders owe to subordinates.
-Command responsibility "is the legal and ethical obligation a commander assumes for the actions. accomplishments, or failures of a unit."
+Command responsibility "is the legal and ethical obligation a commander assumes for the actions, accomplishments, or failures of a unit."
 U.S. Dep't of the Army, Field Manual 101-5: Staff Organization and Operations, 1-1 (May 31, 1997).
-Because the doctrine of command responsibility mandates that commanders have an affirmative duty to prevent the commission of war crimes, they can be courtmartialed in dereliction of duty for failure to do so.
+Because the doctrine of command responsibility mandates that commanders have an affirmative duty to prevent the commission of war crimes, they can be court-martialed in dereliction of duty for failure to do so.
 See 10 U.S.C. § 892.

-As Judge Garland explained in his dissenting opinion, private military contractors, such as the Respondents in this case, are decidedly not part of the military chain of command, nor are they actually subject to "ultimate military command" in any meaningful sense.
-Saleh, 580 F.3d at 22-24, 34.
-Military commanders can only direct the activities of contractor companies through the terms of a contract.
-And because employees of contractors owe no duty to a military commander comparable to that of a soldier, contractor employees may contravene or ignore a military officer's orders while suffering only the consequences of potential termination, including any penalties for breach of contract.
+As Judge King explained in his opinion dissenting from the now-vacated panel majority, private military contractors, such as the Defendants in this case, are decidedly not part of the military chain of command; nor are they actually subject to "military command authority" in any meaningful sense.
+Al Shimari, 420 U.S. at 432 & n.5 ("[T]he contractors must adhere to their contractual obligations without regard to the chain of command."); accord Saleh, 580 F.3d at 32-34 (Garland, J., dissenting).
+Military commanders can only direct the activities of contractor companies through the terms of a contract and, of course, "rank-and-file military" possess "scant authority . . . to alter or augment the material terms of the contract."
+Al Shimari, 420 U.S. at 432 n.5 (King, J., dissenting).
+As a result, and because employees of contractors owe no duty to a military commander comparable to that of a soldier, contractor employees may contravene or ignore a military officer's orders while suffering only the consequences of potential termination, including any penalties for breach of contract.
+See id. ("[T]he government has 'no more control than any contracting party has over its counterparty.
+And that - without more - is not enough to make the conduct of a contractor 'the combatant activities of the military or naval forces.'" (quoting Saleh, 580 F.3d at 34 (Garland, J., dissenting) (quoting 28 U.S.C. § 2680(j)))).